manavsehgal/reactspeedcoding/manuscript/c02-es6-react-guide.md

 **State.** Changing UI or internal state of a component is maintained using ```this.state``` JSON object.
 When state changes, rendered markup is updated by re-invoking ```render()```.

-**Props.** Properties are the mechanism to pass input data from parent to child components.
+**Props.** Properties are the mechanism to pass input data from owner to rendered components.

 **Events.** Functions are bound to UI events (like onClick) to perform actions when the event takes place.